allegheny-college-cmpsc-100-jan-2021/week-0/day-0/platforms/4_week-0-worksheet-gatorgrader.md

 * Grading criteria _never_ changes
 * The criteria is very specific; you will know what changes you need to make

-This application runs in your terminal tab, and can grade:

-* The whole repository
-* Just worksheets
-* Just the lab

 ## Checking your work

 ---